Course - Business economics II - AE201324

 Supporting material allowed on exams: Approved calculator regarding NTNUs support material code B-D "specific basic calculator".
 Other calculators that are allowed in the course are: Casio FC-100V and Texas Instruments - BAII Plus.

 Mandatory assignments to be announced at the course start.
-Minimum attendance of 80 % at exercise sessions may be required.
-Mandatory work requirement (s) must be approved in order to take the exam.
-Students who have previously taken an examination in the course are exempted from mandatory work requirements in subsequent attempts at the examination.
+Compulsory attendance at practice sessions may be required.
+Mandatory work requirement (s) and attendance must be approved in order to take the exam.
+Students who have been approved for mandatory prerequisites in previous attempts are exempted from mandatory assignments in later attempts at the exam, unless significant changes are made to the course content.
+The subject teacher determines validity.

 Specific conditions